StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

   every parameter in ``chatops.post_message`` (the last step of the workflow) as is.

 - ``st2 run chatops.post_message channel=<channel_name>`` to post on a channel.
 This step
-  assumes that a bot was created and invited it to the channel on ChatOps application.
+  assumes that a bot was created and is invited to the channel on ChatOps application.

 - ``st2 run chatops.post_message channel=<username> whisper=True`` to post to a user.
 Note
   that some chat services have limitations on private messages from bots to users (e.g. in